CDCgov/prime-reportstream/frontend-react/docs/data-fetching-patterns.md

 [useQuery](https://tanstack.com/query/v4/docs/reference/useQuery?from=reactQueryV3&original=https://react-query-v3.tanstack.com/reference/useQuery), in our app, is the hook used to fetch data.

 We pass useQuery a key ([see official docs for more](https://tanstack.com/query/v4/docs/guides/query-keys)), a function which will actually do the fetch, and an options object.
 On each render of the custom hook, useQuery will either run, and fetch data, or not, in the case that there is already fresh data available.
-In any case, it will always return a bunch of things, including any data or errors, as well as loading state, which can be returned from the custom hook.
 React-query under the hood will periodically re-run the fetch function to get fresh data.
 We are running with default settings for this, but this behavior can be specified as well.

 A simplified example from [UseValueSets.ts - link tbd](link tbd)